Surbhi-Kohli/JSModulesAndWebpack/JSModules/CommonJSModule.md

 ##  CommonJS Features

-#### Implemented by node ,  Used for the server side when you have modules installed
+#### Implemented by node, used for the server side when you have modules installed.
 #### Module Definition:
 In CommonJS, every file is its own module.
 The variables, functions, and objects you define in a file are local to that file unless explicitly exported.
 #### Module Caching: